 Disability Rights North Carolina’s Advocacy Targets

-Each year, Disability Rights North Carolina adopts a plan to focus its work on the greatest threats to the independence of people with disabilities and the most prevalent violations of disability rights laws.
+Each year, DRNC creates a plan to address the greatest threats to the independence of people with disabilities and the most prevalent violations of disability rights laws.
 The plan includes a set of advocacy goals that we call Targets.

-Because we do not have the resources necessary to address all of the many issues facing people with disabilities, we work with the disability community to identify the legal problems that are the most pressing, widespread or that no one else is equipped to address.
+We do not have the resources necessary to address all of the many issues facing people with disabilities.
+So we work with the disability community to identify the legal problems that are the most pressing, widespread or that no one else is equipped to address.
 Then we develop Targets to address those problems.
-Targets guide the work of our legal teams and provide the structure within which we spend our limited resources.
+Targets guide the work of our legal teams and provide the structure for how we spend our limited resources.

 DRNC’s Advocacy Targets for Fiscal Year 2020

 - Students with disabilities will attend school free from abuse, including abusive interventions

 - Advocate for the employment of people with disabilities in competitive and integrated jobs

 - Enforce the right of people with disabilities to have equal access to their community